Chris Carrieri

+Chris Carrieri (born April 28, 1980) is an American former professional soccer player who played as a forward.
+He played college soccer for the North Carolina Tar Heels, where he was named ACC Rookie of the Year and earned All-America honors.
+As a junior, he led the nation with 25 goals.
+He was selected first overall by the San Jose Earthquakes in the 2001 MLS SuperDraft and was traded during his rookie season to the Colorado Rapids, where he played through 2003.

+Carrieri later played for the Rochester Raging Rhinos, Richmond Kickers, and Carolina RailHawks.
+With Richmond, he won the USL Second Division championship in 2006, scoring the championship-winning goal, and returned to the club in 2009 to win a second league title.

 Career

 College

 Carrieri was born in San Antonio, Texas.
 After a successful high school career at North Stafford High School in Stafford, Virginia, Carrieri played college soccer at the University of North Carolina, where he was hugely successful.
 In his rookie year, he scored 13 goals and 3 assists, and was named the ACC Rookie of the Year.
 He did just as well his second year, finishing with 12 goals and 5 assists, and was named a third team NCAA All-American.
 In his junior season, he led the nation by scoring 25 goals, and added an astonishing 14 assists, and was named an NCAA first-team All-American.
 He also played club soccer for the Prince William Cardinals.